-The Co-Chief Executive Officer and the Chief Financial Officer of the Company are responsible for establishing and maintaining disclosure controls and procedures ("DC&P") for the Company as defined under Multilateral Instrument 52-109 issued by the Canadian Securities Administrators.
-The Co-CEO and the CFO have designed such DC&P, or caused them to be designed under their supervision, to provide reasonable assurance that information required to be disclosed by the Company in its annual filings, interim filings or other reports filed or submitted by it under securities legislation is recorded, processed, summarized and reported within the time periods specified in the securities legislation and include controls and procedures designed to ensure that information required to be disclosed by an issuer in its annual filings, interim filings or other reports filed or submitted under securities legislation is accumulated and communicated to the Company's management, including its certifying officers, as appropriate to allow timely decisions regarding required disclosure.
-As at December 31, 2021, the Co-CEO and CFO evaluated the design and operation of the Company's DC&P. Based on that evaluation, the Co-CEO and CFO concluded that the Company's DC&P were not effective as at December 31, 2021 due to the material weaknesses in internal controls over financing reporting described below.
+The Co-CEOs and the Chief Financial Officer ("CFO") of the Company are responsible for establishing and maintaining disclosure controls and procedures ("DC&P") for the Company as defined under Multilateral Instrument 52-109 issued by the Canadian Securities Administrators and in Rule 13a-15(e) under the U.S. Securities Exchange Act of 1934, as amended.
+The DC&P shall provide reasonable assurance that information required to be disclosed by the Company in its annual filings, interim filings or other reports filed or submitted by it under securities legislation is recorded, processed, summarized and reported within the time periods specified in the securities legislation and include controls and procedures designed to ensure that information required to be disclosed by an issuer in its annual filings, interim filings or other reports filed or submitted under securities legislation is accumulated and communicated to the Company's management, including its certifying officers, as appropriate to allow timely decisions regarding required disclosure.
+The Company is currently working on the review and documentation of its DC&P (including related controls), having engaged external consultants that assisted the management in mapping all existing deficiencies and defining a remediation plan.
+However, as at September 30, 2022, since DC&P review work is not yet completed and properly documented and due to the material weaknesses in internal control over financial reporting described below, the Co-CEOs and CFO evaluated that there are material weaknesses in the design and operation of the Company's DC&P. which are deemed as ineffective.